alinnman/celestial-navigation/APPDOC.md

 you can display a map.
 This map can assist you in troubleshooting your sextant readings.

-*Note: For a failed sight reduction the circles may not touch your location precisely.
+*Note: For a map with a single sight the circle may not touch your location precisely, if your DRP is inaccurate.
 This is a result of the need for adjustments to the oblateness of the Earth.*

 *The map interface requires an active internet connection to present* *full map displays.
 Without an internet connection you will only see*